iluvadev/PocketBaseClient/README.md

-**Warning**: This project is in active development.
+This project is in active development.
 Things described bellow could change.

 # PocketBaseClient